defshine/flaskblog/README.md

   2. Bootstrap-3.2.0
   3. Very simple editor [qeditor](https://github.com/huacnlee/jquery.qeditor)

 #Finish:
-1. Login and remember me, user Flask-login
-2. Admin Home
-3. Publish and save post
-4. Show blog list in index
-5. Show blog content
-6. Edit blog
+The basic function of blog:

+> Post:read,write,edit,delete
+> Category:read,add,edit,delete
+> Comment:read,add,delete

 #Todo:
-1. Finish the basic blog function
-2. Review python code and think more
+1. Review python code and think more
-3. Write front with AngularJS instead of jQuery
+2. Write front with AngularJS instead of jQuery

 #Deploy
+Create Schema on MySql,edit database setting in config.py
+Then run init_db.py to init database

 Use gunicorn and supervisor to deploy this project on Ubuntu
 Install gunicorn and supervisor: